benjivesterby/teleport_exercise/docs/design.md

 ### Exported API

 The API will be simple, abstracting away the complicated details of isolation and resource constraints.
-Each "E" (environment) variable can have any number of isolated processes with their own resource limits.
+Each Box instance can have any number of isolated processes with their own resource limits.

 ```go
 package sandbox